Suburban Tucson Retail Center Trades for $53.8M in Major Oro Valley Deal

 A grocery-anchored retail center spanning 265,530 square feet in Oro Valley, Arizona, has changed hands for $53.8 million, marking one of the larger retail transactions in the suburban Tucson market this year.
 JLL Capital Markets brokered the sale of Oracle Crossing, a well-positioned shopping center located roughly six miles northwest of Tucson's city center.

 The deal price equates to approximately $202 per square foot, a figure that reflects the premium investors continue to place on grocery-anchored centers in growing Southwestern submarkets.
-According to Shopping Center Business, JLL Capital Markets represented the seller in the transaction, though the buyer and seller identities were not immediately disclosed.
+According to Shopping Center Business, JLL Capital Markets represented the sellers — entities doing business as Oracle Crossings LLC and Oracle and Magee LLC — in the transaction.
+The buyers were identified as Oracle Station LLC and Oracle Station I LLC.

 Key Details